Cowboys4life/Intermediate_CAD/README.md

  ## Reflection:
  It was a challenging assignment that took a good amount of time to do.
 I learned how to replicate a piece of the sketch and that well help me the assignments in the future.
 It makes everything much quicker instead of it taking 1 hour just to put the same part in 12 times.
+To replicate you pick the part that you want to replicate then you pick the part you want to replicate it on.
+Then you put it where you want it to be.

 ---